The Best Barefoot Chelsea Boots That Don’t Squish Your Toes!

 Top view of deep gray green Chelsea boots from Koel barefoot wide toe box chelea boots with a zipper being worn on rocks

 Koel Fila (EU) – Sizes 36-45.
-These come in a few colors you don’t often see in chelsea boots.
+These come in a few colors you don’t often see in Chelsea boots.
 I like them for average width, average volume feet.

 Also available at retailer Mugavik Barefoot with worldwide shipping.
 Code ANYASREVIEWS gets you 5% off from Mugavik.